-The Chamber Welcomes Gifts of Cash, Bequests and Estate Gifts
+The Community Chamber of Commerce Welcomes Gifts of Cash, Bequests and Estate Gifts

 Individuals wish to support the mission of the Surprise Regional Chamber of Commerce may do so in a variety of ways.

 If you would like to make a provision in you will or other estate plan read the information below.

 A bequest is a gift from your estate—a transfer of cash, securities, or other property made through your estate plans.
 You can make a bequest to the Community Chamber of Commerce by including language in your will or living trust leaving a portion of your estate by designating the Community Chamber of Commerce as a beneficiary of your retirement account or life insurance policy.

 Remembering the Community Chamber of Commerce with a bequest from your estate will help sustain and strengthen free enterprise and help build stronger communities for years to come.
 Some of the advantages of creating a bequest include:

 - A bequest costs nothing now, yet gives you the satisfaction of knowing you have provided for Community Chamber of Commerce in the future

 - You retain control of and use of your assets during your lifetime